PabloMoratinos/ph-simple-analytics-checker/README.md

 ## What is PH Simple Analytics Checker

 PH Simple Analytics Checker is a Google Chrome extension that allows you to detect the presence of Google Tag Manager, Google Analytics GA4, Adobe Analytics, or Amplitude on a web page.
 If their scripts are present, it will display the corresponding identifiers.

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/0e8429b9-d2b4-47c8-a3b4-aec422e6655f) and click on Share -> Publish.